 As part of any pathway work or review the BPTP, where available, is used to compare best practice approach with locally designed pathways to ensure we are optimising our pathways wherever possible.

-This includes looking at things such as approaches to triage, one stop clinics and how we use our workforce most effectively at different stages of the pathway.
+This includes looking at things such as approaches to triage, one-stop clinics and how we use our workforce most effectively at different stages of the pathway.

 Non-specific Symptoms Pathways (NSS)

-The WCA are committed to strengthening and sustaining the Wessex Non-Specific Symptoms pathway which is delivered by the Rapid Investigation Service, run by University Hospital Southampton on behalf of the Wessex geography.
+We are committed to strengthening and sustaining the Wessex Non-Specific Symptoms pathway which is delivered by the Rapid Investigation Service, run by University Hospital Southampton on behalf of the Wessex geography.

 Community Diagnostic Centres (CDCs)